1. Introduction

 Over the years, there have been many different attempts to define the term “gamification.”
 Although this paper will cover some of the most consistent attempts to define this idea, it has been hard to agree on a certain definition that will cover all of its complexity.
 Besides this, the term has been gaining momentum over the years, as more and more teachers and educational academics have been focusing on understanding and explaining how this specific term could be used to help to bridge the gap between a more conservative approach to education and the rise of active methodologies and its epistemological approach to teaching.

-Based on the information stated in Figure 1 and Figure 2 from Google Trends [6], the rise on the interest in the educational field began in September 2010 with the first significative result over 1 search per month.
+6], the rise on the interest in the educational field began in September 2010 with the first significative result over 1 search per month.
 Since then, search results started to rise.
 This search result remains steady in an average of 75 searches per month, always descending during school vacation periods (Summer and Christmas).
 When a search term is compared with others from the same educational innovation field, such as project-based learning, the results are quite similar, even on their distribution throughout the year.

 Even though project-based learning has appeared in internet searches since the very beginning of Google Trends’ data collection, it seems as though gamification has not aroused interest until late into the 2010s (in fact, the first time that the term reached 25 searches per month was in December 2011).
 It seems as though the interest in this discipline has a clear connection with some of the most relevant moments in the history of gamification’s definitions and most of its trending moments.
 To ensure a proper understanding in the development of the term and its didactical sphere of influence, the following classification will provide a more in-depth description of gamification’s most relevant and influential authors: